Skip to main content

 Bondita looked up at her words taken aback.
 She set the wet clothes to dry in a trance and came into her mother's hut.

 Aniruddha woke up with a tired body.
-He stared at the clock it was almost afternoon.
+He stared at the clock.
+It was almost afternoon.
 He wondered why nobody woke him up.
 His head felt heavy.
 He was awake the whole night, going through her copies.
 She had progressed so much.
 How could she leave it all that in a whelm?
 He walked out of his room and kept walking down the corridor.
-She'd run down it calling at someone or the other every now and then.
-She had the whole house up, the moment she woke up.
-He stopped at the stairs.
+She'd run down it, calling at someone or the other every now and then.
+She had the whole house up the moment she woke up.
+He stopped on the stairs.
 His eyes travelled to the half-shut door of the now-empty room.
 Aniruddha couldn't resist walking up to the threshold.

 The sound of Conch shells and Ulludwani made Bondita stare out at the courtyard.
 A crowd had gathered.
 She got up to reach the crowd as Sumati pulled her back.